BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/16_7_Integrating_Libwally_and_Bitcoin-CLI.md

 ]

 ```
-Note here that the descriptor here included the path `/0/*` because we wanted the external addresses for this account.
-We derived the first ten.
-If we instead wanted the change addresses, we'd use `/1/*`.
+Here, we import/generate the first ten addresses for the private key.

-Examining the new `LibwallyImported` label shows ten addresses:
+Examining the new `LibwallyImported` label shows them:
 ```
 {
   "tb1qzeqrrt77xhvazq5g8sc9th0lzjwstknan8gzq7": {